Morgan McGarvey

 John Morgan McGarvey (born December 23, 1979) is an American attorney and politician serving as the U.S. representative for Kentucky's 3rd congressional district since 2023.
-A member of the Democratic Party, he represented the 19th district in the Kentucky Senate from 2012 to 2023.
+He is a member of the Democratic Party.

+Previously, McGarvey represented the 19th district in the Kentucky Senate from 2012 to 2023.
 In 2018, he was elected minority leader, becoming one of the youngest members of a state legislature to serve in a leadership role.

+McGarvey was first elected to Congress in 2022.
 He is currently the only Democrat in Kentucky's congressional delegation.

 Early life and education

 McGarvey was born in Louisville, Kentucky, and attended duPont Manual High School.
 He earned a bachelor's degree in journalism from the University of Missouri and a Juris Doctor from the University of Kentucky College of Law.
 He is the son of John McGarvey, a staff member for former Kentucky Governor Wendell Ford and the city attorney for Anchorage, Kentucky, since 1987.

 Early political career

 Before his election to the Kentucky State Senate, McGarvey worked for Jack Conway as a Special Assistant Attorney General of Kentucky.
 He also worked for U.S. Representative Ben Chandler and the law firm Frost Brown Todd.
 McGarvey practices law at Morgan Pottinger McGarvey, a firm his grandfather founded.